 To repeat the procedure for a second driver, follow the preceding steps, but press the other numbered memory control button.

-To recall the memory settings, press and release button 1 or 2 while the vehicle is in PARK (P).
+To recall the memory settings, do one of the following:

+Press and release button 1 or 2 while the vehicle is in PARK (P).
 A single chime will sound and the memory position will be recalled.